 At The Newman School, we are blessed with an amazing faculty and staff.
-Our teachers are deeply committed to our school, to our mission, to their professional growth, to their subject matter, and most of all to our students.
+Our teachers are deeply committed to our school, our mission, their professional growth, and most of all, our students.
 They create wonderful learning environments in which children can discover and grow.

 Director of Education

 Heidi joined the Talmud Torah of St. Paul in 2015, as Director of Education for The Newman School, Afternoon School, and Midrasha program.

 Her journey into Jewish education was fostered by her close relationship with her grandparents and parents who lived Jewish values and practiced Jewish ethics.
 A native of Minnesota, Heidi grew up in St. Louis Park, participated in Jewish life, attended Jewish camps, youth group B’nai Emet Synagogue, and graduated from the Talmud Torah of Minneapolis’s Midrasha program.
 Interested in theater, education, and Jewish studies, Heidi attended the University of Minnesota where she graduated with a degree in Elementary Education and a minor in both theater arts and Jewish Studies.
 Heidi taught in both the public and private sectors before going back to the U of MN to receive a certificate in early childhood and kindergarten education.
 Heidi traveled extensively as a recipient of the Mann Teacher of the Year Award and the National Grinspoon-Steinhardt Educator Award.
 Her travels took her to Lithuania, Russia, Italy, Spain, Morocco, Turkey, Greece, and Israel to learn about Jewish diversity, culture, and history.